andrewchambers/janetsh/README.md

 # Installation

-For the default build you will need janet, readline and pkg-config installed on your system, then you can run:
+For the default build you will need pre released janet 1.0.0 built from source, readline and pkg-config installed on your system, then you can run:

 ```
 ./configure && make